Tom Holland (politician)

-George Thomas Holland II (born July 23, 1961) is a Democratic member of the Kansas Senate, representing the 3rd district since 2009.
-He was a member of the Kansas House of Representatives from 2003 to 2008.
+George Thomas Holland II (born July 23, 1961) is an American politician who served as a Democratic member of the Kansas Senate, representing the 3rd district from 2009 to 2025.
+He was a member of the Kansas House of Representatives from 2003 to 2009.

-He is the ranking minority member on both the Senate Assessment and Taxation & Commerce committees and serves on the Joint Committee on Information Technology.
+He served as the ranking minority member on both the Senate Assessment and Taxation & Commerce committees and serves on the Joint Committee on Information Technology.
+He did not seek re-election in 2024.

 2010 gubernatorial race

 He announced on February 17, 2010, that he would seek the 2010 Democratic nomination to be the next Kansas Governor.
-Holland was defeated by Sam Brownback in the general election.
+Holland was defeated by more than 30 points by Sam Brownback in the general election.

-Major donors

-The top contributors to Holland's 2008 Kansas Senate campaign: